jefsomething/Projets/networking/Python-Networking/readme.txt

 # Requirements :

-Devices IPs' are are listed as list of dictionaries in yml/devices.yml.
+Devices IPs' are listed as list of dictionaries in yml/devices.yml.
 Also, a Jinja template file is placed in jinja/<myfile>.j2, ( here set_touter_ip_interfaces.j2 ).